ansys/pyaedt/doc/source/Getting_started/Troubleshooting.rst

 A wheelhouse is a zip containing all needed packages that can be installed offline.
 PyAEDT wheelhouse can be found at `Releases <https://github.com/ansys/pyaedt/releases>`_.
-After downloading the wheelhouse zip specific for your distribution and Python release, unzip it in a folder and, then, run the python command:
+After downloading the wheelhouse zip specific for your distribution and Python release, unzip it in a folder and, then, run the Python command:

 .. code:: python